 Here are our top picks for holiday fun in Calgary:

 1. Calgary ZOOLIGHTS (210 St. George’s Drive NE, Calgary)

-With Calgary’s largest Christmas light display (2 million lights!) and fun activities, the Calgary Zoo’s ZOOLIGHTS is a family favorite.
-Enjoy the light displays, warm up at Kitamba Cafe or an outdoor fire pit, ice skate at the West Lawn or try axe throwing, and check out the “Tunnel of Light,” “Dinos in the Dark,” and Nutcracker themed decorations in the Enmax Conservatory.
+With Calgary’s largest Christmas light display (2 million lights!) and fun activities, the The Calgary Zoo’s ZOOLIGHTS is a family favorite.
+Enjoy the light displays, warm up at outdoor fire pit, get hot cocoa at Kitamba Cafe, ice skate at the West Lawn, try axe throwing; and check out Polar Nights in Prehistoric Park, Boreal Forest Trek through Exploration Asia, beautiful decorations and rentable Snow Globes in Dorothy Harvie Gardens, and Arctic themed decorations in the Enmax Conservatory.
 Santa visits are available too!
-Find out what’s new at ZOOLIGHTS this year in our story: Enjoy Calgary’s Biggest Holiday Light Display at Calgary ZOOLIGHTS.

 For more details, tickets, and the complete schedule, visit Calgary Zoo – ZOOLIGHTS.